church%2526empire-africa-before-1600.jpg

 Slavery in Christianity, Part 2: Abolitionism from the First to Fifteenth Century

 Research that demonstrates that, although “slavery” was a complex phenomenon and varied across cultural groups and time periods, Christians understood the Bible as being against chattel slavery, and most other forms as well, and that Christian faith began to abolish slavery immediately, eventually formally abolishing it in northwestern and northern Europe by the 1300’s, despite the political upheavals and rising and falling of various political regimes.
 I am aware of ups and downs, because kingdoms rose and fell, regimes changed, and governments were not always consistent.
-Nevertheless, these historical record challenges the narrative that Christianity is ambiguous at best on slavery.
+Nevertheless, this historical record challenges the narrative that Christianity is ambiguous at best on slavery.
 Rather, Christianity is the only belief system that has generated abolitionist and anti-trafficking movements.
 See also Slavery in Islam: From the Seventh to Twenty First Century, which raises serious questions for both Muslims and also secularists who might want to argue that all belief systems are the same, etc.

 Slides to a presentation given to the 2022 Reconstruction class, accompanying the video.
 Greek and Roman views of the inferiority of women began with Plato and Aristotle (4th century BC).
 But Pulcheria was a Christian woman who became Roman augusta in 414 AD and presided over the Third and Fourth Ecumenical Councils.
 Empress Theodora was very influential in the 500s.
 And Irene became Emperor of the Romans by 800 AD.
 How did this happen?
 This presentation explores vocation as the main category by which Christians empowered women in roles distinct from family, examining the Catacombs of Priscilla, Irenaeus of Lyons, The Acts of Paul and Thecla, the Martyrdom of Perpetua and Felicitas, Montanism and the orthodox reaction to it, Melania the Elder, Paula of Rome, Nino of Georgia, Brigit of Ireland.
 The presentation also discusses the disagreements between Irenaeus, Tertullian, and Origen about how to interpret women in 1 Corinthians 11.